Forensic odontologists

 Our forensic odontologists and dentists help pathologists identify deceased persons and in death investigations.
 There are specific requirements for this role.

-As a forensic odontologist at Forensic and Scientific Services (FSS) you'll be examining and evaluating dental evidence in coronial cases.
+As a forensic odontologist at Coronial and Public Health Sciences (CPHS) you'll be examining and evaluating dental evidence in coronial cases.

 Qualification and registration requirements

-To practise as a forensic odontologist, or forensic dental officer at FSS you'll need to have both:
+To practise as a forensic dental officer at CPHS you'll need to have both:

 - a Degree recognised by the Dental Board of Australia for registration as a Dentist in Australia